Zero-Tang/NoirVisor/src/disasm/readme.md

 ## iced
 According to [disas-bench](https://github.com/athre0z/disas-bench), the `iced-x86` disassembler triumphed in the benchmark.
 This is the other morale of adopting `iced-x86` for NoirVisor's disassembler.

+Note that `iced` will cause memory allocations when using formatters.